liguori/gh-hackathon-dev/README.md

 5. Reporting:
    - The system should allow store operators to export data in various formats (e.g., PDF, Excel).

-NOTES:
-Make sure the database structure is initialized by the app when it runs.
-When deployed a connection string named "DatabaseConnection" for access the final database will be exposed by the Operation teams as Connection String in the App Service and accesible trough an [environment variable](https://learn.microsoft.com/en-us/azure/app-service/configure-common?tabs=portal#configure-connection-strings).
+💡Make sure the database structure is initialized by the app when it runs.
+For the connection string use the name "DatabaseConnection".
+The same name will be used by the Operation teams for configure the Connection String in the App Service and accesible trough an [environment variable](https://learn.microsoft.com/en-us/azure/app-service/configure-common?tabs=portal#configure-connection-strings).
 For local development you can create your own database by leveraging SQL Server configured within the Codespace.

 # Challenge 2: Application Testing 🧪
 The application must have unit tests for the main functionalities.

 # Challenge 3: CI/CD 🚀
 The application must be build and deployed with GitHub Actions.

+💡To connect to Azure use the GitHub Action secret named AZURE_CREDENTIALS already configured for you.

 # Challenge 4: Documentation 📝
 The application must have a DOCS.md file with a description of the application, a sequence diagram for the database schema and instructions on how to build, test, and deploy the application.